 Will they be exempted on medical grounds?
 Will they refuse outright?
 Or will they be forced to serve?

-A military hospital room is reconstructed at the exhibition space, where a four-channel film follows their story, placing the visitor in the position of an unseen protagonist, an intrigued spectator or simply a passer-by.
-Avoiding a judgemental or prescriptive approach, COnscription prompts the viewer to explore the position of individual within the social system, and what it means for the two to be at odds.
+A military hospital room was reconstructed at the exhibition space, where a four-channel film followed their story, placing the visitor in the position of an unseen protagonist, an intrigued spectator or simply a passer-by.
+Avoiding a judgemental or prescriptive approach, COnscription prompted the viewer to explore the position of individual within the social system, and what it meant for the two to be at odds.

 ‘You sit on or beside a bed in a cold bare hospital room.
 There are matching beds projected on the walls on either side of you.
 Three men in pyjamas speak to and interact with each other from both sides of the room.
 Behind you each patient is being interrogated by a doctor who appears on the fourth wall.

 Caglar Kimyoncu’s COnscription is an immersion into the experience of the psychological testing endured by military conscripts in Turkey‘